Pav-Anastas/pav-anastas.github.io/_posts/2020-07-11-colormind.md

 Step 2: What is Colormind and how I use it.

-[Colormind](http://colormind.io/) is a colour scheme generator that uses [Deep learning](https://en.wikipedia.org/wiki/Deep_learning) to learn colour styles from external references such as photographs, movies and popular art.
+[Colormind](http://colormind.io/) is a colour scheme generator that uses [Deep learning](https://en.wikipedia.org/wiki/Deep_learning) to "learn" colour styles from external references such as photographs, movies and popular art.
 > Colormind.io

 In essence the algorithm collects colour schemes from lots of sources and recognises the specific colour structure of it's reference.
 Afterwards it creates a massive library of different pallets that are ready to be applied.
 Simple, right?

-Well yes but let's breakdown some of that procedure, starting with *colour structure*.
+Well yes, but let's breakdown some of that procedure, starting with _*colour structure*_.

 The palette consists of a light color, a dark color, main brand color and two highlight colors.
 The main color is in the center of the palette and has the largest impact on the overall look.
 > Colormind.io